mfouilleul/mysql-benchbox/README.md

 **sysbench**

 - oltp_lua: SysBench OLTP lua script
-- read_only: Enable/Disable SELECT only on SysBench transactions
 - tables_count: Number of tables on which Sysbench will work
 - table_size:
 - report_interval: Number of seconds between two SysBench checkpoints